Collect and utilize customer preferences at scale

 A single framework to align personalization at scale

 Next, I drafted a strategic decision tree to clarify how customer preferences flow from capture to activation.
 This framework is helping to align teams, surface dependencies, and ensure each experience works as part of a connected personalization system.
 We are continuing to size and prioritize this work for 2026.
+Key strategic pillars:

 Encourage sign-in

-Goal: capture browsing data & deliver personalized experience
+Capture browsing data & deliver personalized experiences

-Goal: capture users’ preferences through implicit and explicit methods
+Capture users' preferences through implicit and explicit methods

 Serve personalized experiences